clarkedarkmatter/carrieforky-0d637/content/pages/endorsements.md

     colors: colors-f
     backgroundSize: full
     title: We Can Turn This Around
-    text: >-
+    text: |
-      The Stackbit theme is flexible and scalable to every need.
-It can manage any layout and any screen.
+      Carrie is a tireless leader and a candidate you can be proud to vote for.
     actions:
       - type: Button
         label: Join Team Carrie